isovector/thinking-with-types/prose/fundamentals/1-algebra.markdown

 ### Isomorphisms and Cardinalities

 One of functional programming's killer features is pattern matching, as made possible by algebraic data types.
 But this term isn't just a catchy title for things that we can pattern match on.
 As their name suggests, there is in fact an *algebra* behind algebraic data types.

 Being comfortable understanding and manipulating this algebra is a mighty superpower---it allows us to analyze types, find more convenient forms for them, and determine which operations (eg. typeclasses) are possible to implement.

-To start, we can associate each finite type with its cardinality---the number of inhabitants it has, ignoring bottoms.
-Consider the following simple type definitions:
+To start, we can associate each finite type with its cardinality---the number of inhabitants (values) it has, ignoring bottoms.
+Consider the following simple type
+definitions:

 [code/Algebra.hs:Void](Snip)